 Using your equity to buy a second home

-As a home owner, you can use the equity in your home to buy a second property.
-This you can minimise or avoid saving a deposit.
+As a home owner, you can use the equity in your home to buy a second property – without having to save a deposit.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Being a homeowner with some equity in the property gives you plenty of options when looking at buying a second home or investment.
-If you have enough equity built up you may be able to buy another property with no deposit at all.
+Being a homeowner with some equity in you property gives you plenty of options when looking at buying a second home or investment.
+If you have enough equity, you may be able to buy another property with no deposit at all.

 How does equity work when buying a second home?